brundinm/brundinm/README.md

 - Designed and created a Microsoft Access and VBA bindery database application to automate the bindery process at the University of Alberta Libraries.
-- Developed an experimental web-based library catalog for a reference book collection utilizing Perl CGI scripts and SSI directives at the School of Library and Information Studies, University of Alberta.
+- Developed an experimental web-based library catalog for a reference book collection using Perl CGI scripts and SSI directives at the School of Library and Information Studies, University of Alberta.

 <p align="center">* * *</p>